thedevtoolsmith/duckdb-eda-mcp-server/README.md

 - Tools that are tailored for exploratory data analytics using DuckDB like `get_sample_data`, `get_table_schema_and_stats`. *Helps the LLM leverage DuckDB capabilities instead of generating the same SQL over and over again.*
+- Default timeout of 60 seconds for all queried. *This will save you if LLMs manage to mess up in spite of all the other safeguards.*

 ## Installation